deepin-community/btrfs-progs/Documentation/btrfs-receive.rst

         dump the stream metadata, one line per operation

         Does not require the *path* parameter.
 The filesystem remains unchanged.
+        Each stream command is on one line in the form of *key=value* and separated by one or more spaces.
+Values that contain special characters (like paths or extended attributes) are encoded in C-like way, e.g. *'\\n'* or octal escape sequence like *'\\NNN'* where N is the char value.
+Same encoding as is used in */proc* files.

 -q|--quiet
         (deprecated) alias for global *-q* option